raspberrypilearning/cd-sebento-scratch-1/en/step_4.md

 ![](images/code10.png)

 ### Top tip!
-You can also use **save as** to save a copy of your program with a new name.
+You can also use **Save as** to save a copy of your program with a new name.